 • that the agreement passes the BOOT, or if it fails the BOOT should be otherwise approved (see “Better off overall test”);

-• that the agreement does not contravene section 55 of the FW Act, including that the agreement does not seek to exclude any provisions of the NES (s 186(2)(c) FW Act) or any unlawful terms or designated outworker terms;
+• that the agreement does not contravene section 55 of the FW Act, including that the agreement does not seek to exclude any provisions of the NES (s 186(2)(c) FW Act) or contain any unlawful terms or designated outworker terms;

 • that the agreement includes a nominal expiry date of not more than four years after the FWC approves the agreement and a dispute resolution clause (s 186);

-• that the employees were fairly chosen;
+• that the employees to be covered were fairly chosen;

-• that the agreement provides for dispute settlement;
+• that the agreement provides for dispute settlement; and

 The content of an enterprise agreement is largely a matter for the parties.
 However, there is some content that the FW Act requires, permits and prohibits.
 Under section 55 of the FW Act an enterprise agreement cannot exclude the NES or any provision of the NES (see “National Employment Standards”).
 Part 2-2 of the FW Act allows enterprise agreements to deal with some matters in the NES.